-Although biltong is a dried meat, which means it’s low-hassle to store and will last for a long time when treated right, there’s still a few things you need to know to get the very best from your biltong.
+Although biltong is dried meat, which means it’s low-hassle to store and will last for a long time when treated right, there are still a few things you need to know to get the very best from your biltong.

 1. More moisture means less shelf time

 First of all, it’s a good idea to know exactly how you enjoy your biltong!
-If you happen to like a ‘moist’ style, that means your juicy meat may not last for years and years- and that’s ok!
+If you like a ‘moist’ style, your juicy meat may not last for years and years- and that’s ok!

 2. The best way to store biltong

 This is a lot easier than it seems!
-Store biltong in a clean, dry, brown paper bag on your countertop.
-Paper can ‘breathe’, so it’s a better choice than plastic.
+Store biltong on your countertop in a clean, dry, brown paper bag.
+Paper can ‘breathe,’ so it’s better than plastic.
 If you want to put biltong in a bowl, line the bowl with a kitchen towel.

 Always keep it sealed so pests can’t share your snack.